19atlas/dots-hyprland-for-1366x768/README.md

    - Stuff in `Import manually` folder if you need them
  - Install dependencies
    - See the list in the Dependencies section
-   - Get "Plasma browser integration" extension for your browser
+   - ⚠️Get "Plasma browser integration" extension for your browser
-   - Run `usermod -aG video,audio <USERNAME>` for brightness control to work
+   - ⚠️Run `usermod -aG video,audio <USERNAME>` for brightness control to work
  - Install proprietary font: Segoe UI Variable (for windoes and hybrid branch)
  - **For ARM users**: Compile .cpp scripts in `~/.config/eww/scripts/` (to that folder) (like this: `g++ ~/.config/ewwscripts/SCRIPTNAME.cpp -o ~/.config/eww/scripts/SCRIPTNAME`)